 How to Apply

 These positions are open to all Duke University Arts & Sciences doctoral students with preference given to students enrolled in the Gender, Sexuality, and Feminist Studies’ Certificate or Graduate Scholars Colloquium.
 M.A. or M.F.A. students may be eligible as well.
-The program issues calls for RAships; otherwise, the default deadline is by October 31 for the following year.
+The program issues calls for RAships.

-Applications should include a letter and CV as well as the following information:
+Applications should include a cover letter and CV as well as the following information:

 - name, preferred address, phone number and email address

 - brief statement of your departmental status (year; pre/post prelims, etc); confirm that you are eligible for RA pay;

 - the semester you are available and any blackout periods, travel, or time conflicts;

 - list your broad research fields, subfields, and topics and list relevant experience and skills (e.g., training in methods; software or computer skills; archival experience; reading competence in non-English languages; quantitative abilities, etc).